JohnTheBlindMilkman/iHKMAnalysis/README.md

 ## Bugs

-Placeholder
+1. The program breaks after saving the file.
+Reason is yet unknown.

 ## To-Do

+1. testiHKM.cc:
-* Remove rapidity distributions from the study
+    - [ ] Remove rapidity distributions from the study
+2. therm2_femto.cxx:
+    - [ ] Find the cause of Segmentation Violation
+    - [ ] Move methods to other classes
+    - [ ] Use std::vector instead of C arrays
+    - [ ] Allow to turn on and off all three interactions form the femto.ini file